Matt Lucas

-Matthew Richard Lucas (born 5 March 1974) is an English actor, comedian, writer and television host.
+Matthew Richard Lucas (born 5 March 1974) is an English actor, comedian, writer, television host and singer.
 He is best known for his work with David Walliams on the BBC sketch comedy series Little Britain (2003–2006) and Come Fly with Me (2010–2011).

-Lucas first came to prominence on the comedy panel show Shooting Stars, in which he portrayed scorekeeper George Dawes from 1995 to 2009.
-From 2015 to 2017, he portrayed the role of Nardole in the BBC series Doctor Who.
+Lucas first came to prominence in the BBC TV comedy series The Smell of Reeves and Mortimer and Shooting Stars.
+In the latter, he portrayed score-keeping baby George Dawes from 1995 to 2009.
+From 2015 to 2017, he played Nardole in the BBC series Doctor Who.
 He has also appeared in films, including Astro Boy (2009), Alice in Wonderland (2010), Bridesmaids, Gnomeo & Juliet (both 2011), Small Apartments (2012), Paddington (2014), Wonka (2023) and Gladiator II (2024).
-Lucas presented the baking competition show The Great British Bake Off, alongside Noel Fielding from 2020 to 2023.
+Lucas presented the baking competition show The Great British Bake Off, alongside Noel Fielding, from 2020 to 2023.

+On stage, Lucas has appeared as Monsieur Thénardier in the musical Les Misérables for the 25th anniversary concert at The O2 (2010), the long-running West End production (2011 and 2019), the All-Star Staged Concert (2019-20) and worldwide in the Arena Concert Spectacular (2025-26).
+He has also appeared in Taboo (2002), Prick Up Your Ears (2009), Me and My Girl (2026) and Oliver!
+(2026).

 Early life

-Matthew Richard Lucas was born on 5 March 1974 in the Paddington area of central London, the son of Diana (née Williams; born 1945) and chauffeuring business owner John Stanley Lucas (1944–1996).
+Matthew Richard Lucas was born in the Paddington area of central London, the son of Diana (née Williams) and chauffeuring business owner and convicted fraudster John Stanley Lucas.
 His family is Jewish; some of his mother's family fled Nazi Germany just before the Second World War.
-He was raised in a Reform Jewish household although his parents came from Orthodox Jewish families.
-He has had alopecia since childhood, having lost all his hair after being struck by a car at the age of 6.
+He was raised in a Reform Jewish household, although his parents came from Orthodox Jewish families.
+He has had alopecia since childhood, having lost all his hair after being struck by a car at the age of six.
 When Lucas was 22, his father died of a heart attack.

-Lucas was educated at Aylward Primary School and Haberdashers' Boys' School in Borehamwood, Hertfordshire.
+Lucas was educated at Aylward Primary School in Stanmore, north-west London, and Haberdashers' Boys' School in Borehamwood, Hertfordshire.
 He studied drama at the University of Bristol between 1992 and 1995, although he did not complete his degree.
 He also spent time with the National Youth Theatre, where he met his future collaborator David Walliams.